 The above statement was written in November 2008 just before the site went live.

 It is now Winter 2019 and we hope we have kept true to our aims.

 PlanetSKI was founded by the journalist, James Cove.

-He is a BASI qualified instructor has has skied around 600 resorts across the world: from South & North America through to the Alps and the Pyrenees plus other areas in Europe including Russia and Scandinavia.
+He is a qualified ski instructor has has skied around 600 resorts across the world: from South & North America through to the Alps and the Pyrenees plus other areas in Europe including Russia and Scandinavia.